Equivariant Hirzebruch class for singular varieties: Localization of equivariant homology

 Our goal is to study singularities locally, but the characteristic classes are global objects.
 Assume that an algebraic group is acting on an algebraic variety and a singular point is fixed.
 Then when we localize the characteristic class at this point, we obtain some nontrivial information.
 There is a technical inconvenience: the Hirzebruch class is defined in the homology of the target space $M$.
 If $M$ is smooth, then homology can be replaced by cohomology, and its equivariant version is well developed and widely known.
-If $M$ is singular, the the Hirzebruch class naturally lives in equivariant homology.
+If $M$ is singular, the Hirzebruch class naturally lives in equivariant homology.
 This theory is less developed but it is present in the literature (\cite{BL,GKM,BZ}).
 Equally well one can work with equivariant Chow groups \cite{EdGr}.
+Another definition of equivariant homology can be found in \cite[\S3.3]{AFP}.
 We will briefly recall the general theory not assuming that $M$ is smooth.
 We will concentrate on the case when a torus is acting.

-The definition of equivariant homology given in \cite{BZ} is the most convenient for us.
+The definition of equivariant homology by approximation given in \cite{BZ} or in \cite{EdGr} is the most convenient for us.
 We fix a decomposition of the torus $\T=(\C^*)^r$.
 The universal $\T$-bundle $E\T\to B\T$ is approximated by the sequence of finite dimensional algebraic varieties

-The equivariant homology of a $T$-variety $M$ is defined by
+The equivariant homology of a $\T$-variety $M$ is defined by

 The limit is taken with respect to the Gysin maps

 and for a fixed gradation it stabilizes.
 The equivariant homology may be nonzero in gradations $\leq 2\,\dim M$, also in negative gradations.
 The equivariant homology is isomorphic to the equivariant cohomology with coefficient in the dualizing sheaf $\D_M$, which is an equivariant sheaf in the sense of \cite{BL}.
 Equivariant homology is a module over the equivariant cohomology of the point